pts/movemetafs/README.txt

 !!
 SUXX: qiv, when moving to .qiv_trans, tries to remove principal name :-( unlink() fails, 2 links to file remain
 !! test with MySQL 4.1
+!! speed: why is `setfattr --restore' so slow?
 !! feature: fulltext search on descriptions
 !! feature: edit extended attributes in Midnight Commander !! test suite